noraworld/github-to-qiita-server/README.md

 # GitHub-to-Qiita
 Pushing development articles into the specific repository, they will be published to [Qiita](https://qiita.com) via [Qiita API v2](https://qiita.com/api/v2/docs).

+## Features
+* When new file is added to GitHub repository, it will be published to Qiita as a new item
+* When the existing file is modified on GitHub repository, the corresponding Qiita item will be modified

+The multiple files of addition and modification are supported.
+When the multiple files are added and modified by one pushing, all of them will be published and modified at one time.

 ## Setup
 ### Add GitHub Webhooks
 1. Visit `https://github.com/<GITHUB_USERNAME>/<GITHUB_REPOSITORY>/settings/hooks/new`